 The next thing to think about is whether the ingredients are oil-soluble or water-soluble.

-- Retinol is oil-soluble, so it will only dissolve in oil (although it can be encapsulated within a water-based solution).
+- Retinol is oil-soluble, so it will only dissolve in oil.

 - L-ascorbic acid is water-soluble, so it will only dissolve in water.

-The Right Way to Apply Retinol and Vitamin C
+The Best Ways to Apply Retinol and Vitamin C

 Your easiest course of action is to separate vitamin C and retinol from each other and apply them at different times of day.
 This ensures that each ingredient can work at its correct pH.